emersonrp/wxpymoo/README.md

 * Per-world settings?
 Colors, fonts?
 * Finish MCP 2.1 implementation.
 * Object browser, like MacMOOSE but hopefully nicer.
-* Connections to have a 'connection type' -- currently thinking TCP port, SSL, and SSH port forwarding (automagic at connection time).
+* Implement "SSH Forwarding" connection type.

 ##Blue-sky
 * HTML help, using jtext?
 * MIME-based external apps, ie mplayer for audio/flac etc?
 MCP package to accept MIME+data?  dns-com-vmoo-mmedia?
 * inline MOO syntax highlighting?
 Like, detect the output of "@list $player:tell" and auto-highlight it?

-##Things that aren't currently on the rader
+##Things not currently on the radar
 * tkMOO-light has a plugin architecture, and all sorts of third-party additions (I even wrote one, years ago).
-Ihave no expectation that there'll be an ecosystem of developers around **this** MOO client, so I'm not actually desigining with that in mind.
+I have no expectation that there'll be an ecosystem of developers around **this** MOO client, so I'm not actually desigining with that in mind.
 * I MOO socially, occasionally.
 I don't do RPG MUDs or things like that, so I have no need for triggers and macros and so forth.
 I don't even have a clear idea of what people do with them.
 Convince me.

 ##Guiding thoughts